daniel-simpson/blog/content/posts/2012-05-11---open-vs-closed-source.md

 - "development"
 - "rant"
 - "life"
-description: "After a discussion on the feasibility of open source, I needed to get my thoughts out there on the topic."
+description: "After a discussion on the feasibility of open source, I needed to get my thoughts out there on the topic."
 ---
 After a discussion on the feasibility of open source, I needed to get my thoughts out there on the topic.